programmingAthlete/BruteSniffing_Fisher/README.md

 Launch the program by the command line by</br>
 * _python main.py_
+depending on your python installation you may need to specify the python version.

+For example for a 3.6 version:
+* _python3.6 main.py_

 It allows you do to:
 * Sniffing
 * Zip-file Bruteforce